jsorrell/CarpetSkyAdditions/docs/en_us/features.md

 Disable with ```/carpetskyadditions removeDefault coralErosion```

-Dead Coral and Dead Coral Fans with water flowing out of them will spawn Sand every few seconds.
+Dead Coral and Dead Coral Fans with water flowing out of them will spawn a Sand item every 16-32 seconds.
 Fire versions spawn Red Sand instead.

 The Coral has a 3% chance to break after spawning Sand.